picolibc/picolibc/README.md

    strict standards conformance, there's now an option that enables
    %lc/%ls in printf even if multi-byte support is not enabled.

+ * Enable MMU in picocrt on A profile ARM and AARCH64 targets when present.
+This is required by the latest qemu which now more accurately emulates this hardware.
+Thanks to Alex Richardson.

+ * Fix AARCH64 asm code in ILP32 mode.

+ * Parse NaN(<string>) in sscanf.
+This is required by the standard, although picolibc doesn't do anything with <string>.
+Thanks to Mohamed Moawad.

+ * Clean up header files.
+Picolibc tries to limit symbol definitions to those specified in the C and POSIX specs.

+ * Add support for C's Annex K functions.
+These are bounds-checking versions of various memory and string functions.
+Thanks to Mostafa Salman.

+ * Perform locale string validation in newlocale even when _MB_CAPABLE isn't defined.
+Thanks to Mostafa Salman.

+ * Place compiler-rt library after C library when linking tests.
+Thanks to Oliver Stannard.

 ### Picolibc version 1.8.6

  * Fix some FORTITY_SOURCE issues with tinystdio